Please select the country or location you would like to see content from.

 What causes febrile seizures?

 There is no clear cause for febrile seizures.
-We know that it is linked to the start of a high temperature which any viral or bacterial infection can cause.
+We know that it is linked to the start of a high temperature which can be caused by any viral or bacterial infection.
 There is also a genetic link, so there’s a slightly higher risk if a parent or sibling had them.
+On very rare occasions a seizure may occur after a vaccination.

 What are the signs of a febrile seizure?